It’s a form of “personality hacking” that will give introverts more energy and sanity.

 4. Weekday events mean smaller groups and meaningful activities.

-Fewer people are available to hang out on a given weekday evening, and that’s a good thing for introverts.
-Not only do small groups help assuage the aforementioned problems introverts face, but they also cater toward more meaningful activities — soul food for the introvert.
+Fewer people are available to hang out on any given weekday evening, and that’s a good thing for introverts.
+Not only do small groups help assuage the aforementioned problems introverts face, but they also cater toward more meaningful activities — soul food for us “quiet ones.”
 The introvert brain has a more active right frontal insular; this area is involved in empathy, self-reflection, and emotional meaning.
-And with larger and thicker gray matter in our prefrontal cortex, we tend to engage in deeper and more abstract thought.
+Plus, with larger and thicker gray matter in our prefrontal cortex, we tend to engage in deeper and more abstract thought.

 5. Weekends become uninterrupted self-care time.